GospelBeats/amazon-like-storefront/README.md

 ![Results Screenshot](question1.JPG)

-How many of that product do you want to buy
+How many of that product do you want to buy?
 ![Results Screenshot](question2.JPG)

-There're not enough inventory in stock
+Not enough inventory in stock
 ![Results Screenshot](inventory.JPG)

 Purchase successful results